-Strong Women and Men is a low impact strength training program designed to increase
+Extension Get FIt a low impact strength training program designed to increase strength,

-strength, endurance, balance and flexibility in older adults.
-Many participants have
+endurance, balance and flexibility in older adults.
+Many participants have reported

 as they age.
-For more information contact Ashley Carroll CEA Health and Nutrition.
+For more information contact Laura Warren CEA Health and Nutrition.

-Photo: Participants in the Pulaski County Strong Women and Men program practice weightlifting.
+Photo: Participants in the Pulaski County Extension Get Fit program practice weightlifting.